 Let the brussel sprouts cool down slightly, then dress and serve.
 If you don't serve these immediately, that's ok, they will taste good just the same.

 Don't season your brussel sprouts before you grill them.
-Once grilled, you can make a dressing with the following ingredients:
+Once grilled, make your dressing by combining white wine vinegar, salt, pepper, fresh chopped garlic, and olive.
+Pour over cooked brussel sprouts and garnish with parsley.

-- bocconcini (cheese morsels, on the grill or after grilled)
+- Bocconcini - add bocconcini (cheese morsels, on the grill or after grilled)

 You can store leftovers in the fridge for 3 to 4 days.
 You can also freeze leftovers if you have a lot of left that you know you will not consume within the week.
 Just thaw them out over night and re-heat them in a microwave safe dish.